Day 8: Køge to Halmstad

 Oh yes, this was really very unpleasant.
 Here is a selfie of me thinking “this is really very unpleasant”.

-Even my hat is squint.
-That’s how bad this was.
+Even my stupid hat is squint.
+That's how bad this was.

 Eventually, I just gave up in the rain and stopped at a Burger King for a coffee.
-A Burger King with a floor which was exceptionally slippy in the wet.
-I went over on my arse again.
-This time in front of scores of mothers with their impossibly blonde kids.
-It took an extraordinary amount of time to produce a single black coffee but I wasn’t complaining since it was dry and I could cope with the mothers and their kids snickering behind my back about the dirty wet man with the funny clothes on.
+Unfortunately, this was a Burger King with a floor which was exceptionally slippy in the wet and consequently I went over on my arse again.
+This time in front of scores of impossibly blonde mothers with their impossibly blonde kids.
+It took an extraordinary amount of time to produce a single black coffee but I wasn't complaining since it was dry and I could cope with the mothers and their kids snickering behind my back about the dirty wet man with the funny clothes on.

 Eventually the storm abated and I got gingerly back on the bike — falling on your arse twice in one day tends to make one’s arse a bit tender.
 It was 75k to Halmstad and I was just going to have to grind it out.
 Although the sun eventually came out, it took me a long time to dry out.
 I was soaked although the single benefit of the rainstorm was that it cleaned my hands and bike of all the filthy chain lube.